BV-BRC/BV-BRC-Docs/docroot/user_guides/organisms_taxon/antimicrobial_resistance.md

 ## Genome-Level Antimicrobial Resistance (AMR)

-Genome-level AMR metadata in PATRIC include data from GenBank, from the NIAID-funded [Genomic Centers for Infectious Diseases](https://docs.patricbrc.org/website/data_collections/niaid_genome_sequencing.html), and from sequencing read data generated as part of AMR-related studies sequencing projects, typically curated from SRA.
+Genome-level bacterial AMR metadata include data from GenBank, from the NIAID-funded Genomic Centers for Infectious Diseases, and from sequencing read data generated as part of AMR-related studies sequencing projects, typically curated from SRA.
 These data include panel data for antibiotics and chemicals.
 These data are accessible at different levels of detail via multiple views/tabs, including **Taxon Overview**, **Genomes**, **AMR Phenotypes**, as well as for individual genomes, described in the following sections.

 The **Taxon Overview** tab (*shown below*) provides an interactive summary bar chart showing the relative genome counts by resistance type (defined in Antimicrobial Resistance section below) and antibiotic.
 Clicking a bar in the chart filters to the corresponding list of AMR Phenotypes by genome for that resistance category and antibiotic.

 ![Taxon Overview Tab](../images/amr_metadata_taxon_overview_tab.png)

-From the **Genomes** tab (*shown below*) PATRIC metadata includes information on Antimicrobial Resistance, Antimicrobial Resistance Evidence, and other related information.
+From the **Genomes** tab (*shown below*) bacterial metadata includes information on Antimicrobial Resistance, Antimicrobial Resistance Evidence, and other related information.

 ![Taxon Genomes Tab](../images/amr_metadata_genomes_tab.png)